git-comit/git-comit/README.md

 - 👋 Hi, I’m @git-comit
-- 👀 I’m interested in building stuff in Solidity

 - 💞️ I’m looking for a job writing Solidity
 - 📫 How to reach me git.comit@gmail.com